eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 - **Cryptocurrencies** a.k.a. crypto:
 young, rapidly evolving, highest volatility, highest risk, highly speculative right now.
-Low (possibly lowest) correlation to other asset classes.
+Not enough history but probably low correlation to other asset classes.

 Other major asset classes include cash (that we all know), foreign currencies and valuable inventory like artwork and collectables.
 There is also one more which for this scope I'm classifying as part of stocks: